Stig'o ćumur

 Stig'o ćumur is the third studio album of Bosnian rapper Edo Maajka, which was released 30 March 2006.

 "Listen to folk, dance, house, and the rest of the scene.
 No one is forcing you to listen to me," Edo says in the first track of his third album, in which he dedicates the album to Breza's coal miners and the hard life of coal mining.

+The album peaked at number 1 on the Croatian Albums Chart.

 Song descriptions

 This review describes what each song is about.